department-of-veterans-affairs/vets-website/content/pages/pension/apply.md

 ### How can I apply?

-You can apply for a Veterans pension in 1 of 3 ways:
+You can apply for a Veterans pension in one of 3 ways:

 **By mail** <br>
 Apply by mail using an Application for Pension (VA Form 21P-527EZ). <br>